A-Z of apps

 iBooks Author - another app that lets you create and publish ebooks.
 With many templates and styles to choose from you can add images, videos, interactive diagrams and 3D objects to create your own ebook for iPad (iOS).

-IFTTT (If This Then That) is a web-based service, which now has mobile apps, that connects other platforms and tools.
+IFTTT (If This Then That) - a web-based service, which now has mobile apps, that connects other platforms and tools.
 For example, you can set up an IFTTT ‘recipe’ so that every time you add a bookmark to Diigo a tweet is automatically sent with a particular hashtag - that could be useful in a teaching context.
 There are many ‘channels’ available and a constantly growing choice of combinations.
 Anyone can use it - no programming needed! (iOS, Android, web)

-Instagram is an instant photo sharing and messenger app that can be used in a number of ways for education including digital story telling, photojournalism, creating photo prompts and ethnographic study (iOS, Android, web).
+Instagram - an instant photo sharing and messenger app that can be used in a number of ways for education including digital story telling, photojournalism, creating photo prompts and ethnographic study (iOS, Android, web).

 Jing - share screencaptures and screencasts quickly with this app and add text boxes, arrows, highlights or captions to add explanations.
 Jing allows you to capture videos up to five minutes long allowing you to create clear, concise tutorials (web).